 - Submission of a university application (does not apply to students currently enrolled at AU)

-- Completion of a bachelor degree from an accredited and recognized college or university with a minimum cumulative grade-point average of 2.75 or higher.
+- Completion of a bachelor’s degree from an accredited and recognized college or university with a minimum cumulative grade-point average of 2.75 or higher.

-Prerequisite Courses: must be completed with a grade of C or above, prior to the clinical phase of the program.
+Prerequisite Courses: must be completed with a grade of C or better prior to starting the program.